cpp-core/lexical_cast/README.md

 ```

 ## Non-Goals

+While there are no enforced limits, the library is not designed for
+very large datasets (>100Mb).

 The library is not designed to support different output formats.
 An
 excellent library for `json` output is [nlohman/json